LeilaVanco/LeilaVanco/README.md

 # YOLOO I'm Leïla Vanco 🤠
 ## This year gonna be CRAZY !!

-- I’m going to create a Discord Bot in Python (and maybe use MongoDB Compass as db as in the past)
+- I am creating a Discord Bot in Python (and maybe use MongoDB Compass as db as in the past)

 - Aaand after this do a website (just for fun)